Beccallerina/virtual-assistants-in-families/README.md

 On this website, you can find the statistical companion material for the paper *Virtual Assistants in the Family Home.
 Understanding Parents’ Motivations to Use Virtual Assistants with Their Child(dren)*.
 This paper reports on the first study conducted as part of project Rosie.
 The main research aim of this first study was *to better understand parents' different motivations for different types of Virtual Assistant-usage (i.e., parent only, co-usage, child independently) among different types of families with young children.*

 ## Preregistration
-[Here](https://osf.io/cj4gz/?view_only=86648383745b49ab8eb33c8f4408eb49) you can find the anonymous prergistratration plan for the first study of project Rosie.
-Please also see the respective amendment for changes made in the final study uploaded to the study's [OSF project](https://osf.io/629b7/).
+[Here](https://osf.io/629b7/?view_only=1cd5e3d4d5ab49e782da6f14de972b0c) you can find the anonymous OSF-project page the first study of this research project.
+Please also see the respective amendment for changes made in the final study.

 ## Analyses
 In what follows, you can find the analysis steps and essential R code that was used to fulfill the study's research aim.
+The full R script is uploaded on OSF.
 Please note: the dataset used for the analyses was named 'rosie'.

 ### Data Cleaning
 We started by filtering out variables that belonged to the joint research project not of interest for Rosie specifically.